BrookeHeck/virtual-store/README.md

 nov-07-2022 @ 1910 - redux store holds categories, cart and products, products are displayed and can be filtered by category

 nov-08-2022 @ 1907 - cart features fully functioning

+nov-09-2022 @ 2023 - make requests to a server holding product info using thunk middleware